Horse Racing RPR

 It is wise to consider several other factors that can influence what rating a horse will run to like ground conditions, trip and racecourse form as horses will only run to their highest rating under their optimal conditions.

-Why RPRs Great Over Different Distances?
+Why RPRs are Great Over Different Horse Racing Distances?

 If a horse runs over varying distances RPRs are a much better metric than the (OR) horse racing official ratings.